tldr-pages/tldr/pages/linux/autopkgtest.md

 `autopkgtest -- chroot {{path/to/new/root}}`

-- Test the package without rebuilding it:
+- Test the package in the current directory without rebuilding it:

 `autopkgtest --no-built-binaries -- null`